-FY 21 Budget for State of Connecticut Revenue: Projected \$375,000
+FY 21 Budget for State of Connecticut Revenue: Projected \$400,000

 The Town of Old Saybrook has traditionally received funding from the State of Connecticut.
 However, over the past several years, funding to municipalities has been cut due to the State's financial crisis.
 For the Town of Old Saybrook between FY15 and FY19, State funding has decreased 60% over that five-year period.
-Listed below are the grants the Town has typically received in the past; however, without firm guarantees that the Town will again receive these funds, the Town will assume a conservative budget of \$375 thousand.
+Listed below are the grants the Town has typically received in the past; however, without firm guarantees that the Town will again receive these funds and with a new gubernatorial administration, the Town will assume a conservative budget of \$400 thousand.

-Does not include special education grants that go directly to the Board of Education
+\Does not include special education grants that go directly to the Board of Education